CtrlK

 Specificity

 The description contains no concrete actions whatsoever.
-'Agent skill for planner' is entirely vague and does not describe what the skill actually does.
+'Agent skill for planner' is entirely vague and abstract, giving no indication of what the skill actually does.

 1 / 3